JoshData/jot/README.md

 applied sequentially *after* A but causes the same logical effect as the original B.
 In this example, B' is the deletion of the character at index 9.

+To get B' from B, call `b.rebase(a)`.
+Not all operations can be rebased against all other operations.
+When the logical intent of both operations cannot be preserved, such as if there are two edits to the same character in a string, then `rebase` returns null, signaling a conflict.
+But see the section Conflictless Rebase below.

 Applying two operations in sequence is called composition and is denoted with the symbol ○.
 And lets denote B rebased against A as "B / A".
 So before the rebase we have two operations A and B. After the rebase we have A and B/A, such that A ○ (B/A)